CISSP: Domain3, Module 2

 The course is part of this learning path

-This course is the 2nd of 6 modules of within Domain 3 of the CISSP, covering security architecture and engineering
+This course is the 2nd of 6 modules within Domain 3 of the CISSP, covering security architecture and engineering.

 The objectives of this course are to provide you with and understanding of: